Delaware Nursing Home Abuse Lawyers

 How Often Does Nursing Home Abuse Occur?

-America is filled with nursing home abuse cases.
-It is estimated that as many as five million nursing home abuse cases occur every day.
+In the United States, there is an alarming number of reported nursing home abuse cases.
+It is estimated that as many as five million nursing home abuse cases or elder abuse events occur every day.
 This means that about one in 10 seniors will be abused at least once after the age of 60, but only one in 14 cases of abuse will be reported.
 Even more disturbing, the New York State Elder Abuse Study showed that one in 25 cases remains unreported.
-These troubling statistics should leave loved ones more vigilant when visiting friends or family members in nursing homes.
-Additionally, 24.3 percent of nursing home residents experience at least one incident of physical abuse.
-At the same time, 5.2 percent of seniors report some form of financial abuse.

 Types of Nursing Home Abuse